sylvioazevedo/hshttpd/README.md

 Yes, it is another web server like Apache and Ngnix.
 I decided to write a new one almost 20 years late...

 ### Why a new web server?
 First, I was restricted by a download policy at work and it was easier to write a new web server than to overwrite the company policies to download a regular one.
 Second, I could not find a web server that stored all files in memory.
-Yes, they have some cache mechanism, but as memory nowadays is too cheap, I was expected to found a web server entire based on memory.
-So this is the purpose of the hshttpd, it loads once every single file in a base directory (www) and puts them into a hash map (memory), using as key the HTTP url (GET /some-dir/some-page).
+Yes, they have some cache mechanism, but as memory nowadays is too cheap, I was expecting to find a web server entire based on memory.
+So, this is the main purpose of the hshttpd, it loads once every single file in a base directory (www) and puts them into a hash map (memory), using as key the HTTP url (GET /some-dir/some-page).
 Last, it was awesome, I am a coder by nature, so it was a good exercise.

 I have based this code on the netty.io http file server implementation (https://netty.io/4.1/xref/io/netty/example/http/file/package-summary.html).